MilkoDeVarona/PackageDeliveryService/README.md

 •   delivery status (e.g., delivered, en route)

-Develop a look-up function that takes the following components as input and returns the corresponding data elements:
+Develop a lookup function that takes the following components as input and returns the corresponding data elements:

 •   package ID number